-4.5 VDEM Human Rights Variables Show Improvement Over Time
+VDEM Human Rights Variables Show Improvement Over Time

-Finally, in Figure 9, the VDEM torture and killing variables show a substantial increase in respect after the end of the Cold War, which is discussed in another response to Cingranelli and Filippov (2018) (Fariss, 2018a).
-The trend from the VDEM human rights variables are consistent with the latent human right variable that incorporates the changing standard of accountability (Fariss, 2018a) and the new trends presented in this section.
+Finally, in Figure 9, the VDEM torture and killing variables show a substantial increase in respect after the end of the Cold War, which is discussed in another response to Cingranelli and Filippov (2018) (Fariss 2018a).
+The trend from the VDEM human rights variables are consistent with the latent human right variable that incorporates the changing standard of accountability (Fariss 2018a) and the new trends presented in this section.
+Appendix I presents the latent variable trends over time for democracies and non-democracies, and Appendix J reviews the suggestions for using the latent variable estimates in applied research.